---

 {% callout type="warning" %}

 Your user admin Token has full read/write privileges for your Workspace.
-Don't share it or publish it in your application.
+Don't share it or publish it in your app.
 You can find more detailed info about Static Tokens [in the Tokens docs](/classic/administration/auth-tokens).

 {% /callout %}